mhinkyu/AWS-re-Start-Bootcamp/README.md

 │   └── README.md
 └── README.md
 ```

+## The Repo is organized into 4 sections
-1)Bash Scripts --> Collection of Bash scripts that we're given to write as home assigments, during the bootcamp. \
+1. Bash Scripts --> Collection of Bash scripts that we're given to write as home assigments.
-2)OOP Python (Object Oriented Programming) --> Hands on practice with OOP concept and writing code in that concept. \
+2. OOP Python (Object Oriented Programming) --> Hands on practice with OOP concept and writing code in that concept.
-3)Projects --> Team projects that we're assigend to complete in a duration of a weekend. \
+3. Projects --> Team projects that we're assigend to complete in a duration of a weekend.
-4)Python Script --> Collection of Python scrips that we were given to write as home work assigment, each day.
+4. Python Script --> Collection of Python scrips that we were given to write as home  assigment.